Ralph Ignatowski: Death

 Other eyewitness reports further indicated that Ignatowski had been tortured in the cave by the Japanese for three days, during which time they also cut out his eyes, cut off his ears, smashed in his teeth and skull.
 He had several wounds to his stomach, which had been repeatedly stabbed with a bayonet.
-As a final insult, his genitalia had been severed and stuffed into his mouth.
+As a final insult, his genitalia was severed and stuffed into his mouth.

 Burial

 Ignatowski's remains were initially interred with military honors in Grave 1201, Row 11, Plot 5, 5th Marine Division Cemetery, Iwo Jima.
 In 1949, his body was exhumed and reinterred at the Rock Island National Cemetery in Illinois.

 Military awards

 Pvt.
 Ignatowski is entitled to the following military awards: